greenelab/deep-review/sections/02_intro.md

-Concurrent with this explosive growth in biomedical data, a new enthusiasm for a class of machine learning algorithms, known as deep learning, is revolutionizing domains from image search to the game of Go [@doi:10.1038/nature16961].
-As recently applied to image analysis problems, these architectures readily surpass previous best-in-class results, and computer scientists are now building many-layered neural networks from collections of millions of images.
+Concurrent with this explosive growth in biomedical data, a new enthusiasm for a class of machine learning algorithms, known as deep learning, is revolutionizing image search.
+These architectures readily surpass previous best-in-class results, and computer scientists are now building many-layered neural networks from collections of millions of images.
 In a famous and early example, scientists from Google demonstrated that a neural network could learn to identify cats simply by watching online videos [@url:http://research.google.com/archive/unsupervised_icml2012.html].

 What if, more generally, deep learning could solve the challenges presented by the growth of data in biomedicine?
 Could these algorithms identify the "cats" hidden in our data - the patterns unknown to the researcher - and act on them?
-In this review, we examine whether this transformation is simply a matter of time or if there are unique challenges posed by biomedical data that render deep learning methods either more challenging or less fruitful to apply.
+In this review, we examine whether deep learning's transformation of biomedical science is simply a matter of time or if there are unique challenges posed by biomedical data that render deep learning methods either more challenging or less fruitful to apply.

 ### Defining deep learning